Ashutoshtiwari898/Hack4Change-BioVet-Biohealth-Monitoring/README.md

-BioVet – Biohealth Monitoring Platform
+🌿🐾 BioVet – Biohealth Monitoring Platform
-About
+📌 About

 BioVet is a Biohealth Monitoring platform developed during the Hack4Change'24 hackathon.
-The platform detects diseases in plants and animals using image analysis to support early diagnosis and preventive care.
+The platform detects diseases in plants and animals using image analysis, helping in early diagnosis and preventive care.

-BioVet integrates the Gemini API to deliver accurate and intelligent disease predictions based on uploaded images.
+BioVet leverages the Gemini API to provide accurate and intelligent disease predictions based on uploaded images, making biohealth monitoring faster, smarter, and more accessible.

-Features
+🚀 Features

-Image-based disease detection for plants and animals
+📷 Image-based Disease Detection for plants and animals

-AI-powered disease prediction using Gemini API
+🧠 AI-powered Predictions using Gemini API

-Supports agriculture and veterinary health use cases
+🌱 Supports Agriculture & Veterinary Use Cases

-Simple and user-friendly web interface
+⚡ Fast and user-friendly interface

-Designed for real-world biohealth impact
+🌍 Built with real-world impact in mind for sustainability and health

-Tech Stack
+🛠️ Tech Stack

-Frontend: (Add details if applicable)
+Frontend: (Add if applicable – React, HTML, CSS, etc.)

-Backend: (Add details if applicable)
+Backend: (Add if applicable – Node.js, Python, etc.)

 AI / ML: Gemini API